givingjan/JNSelectView/README.md

 ```

 ## Feature
-* Easy to use, using method with completionHandler!
+* Easy to use, just write your code in block.
 * Available for all size (iPhone / iPad)
 * Multiple select / Single select
-* Configurate max pick and minimum pick(option)
+* Able to Set Max/Minimum count of select.
 * Remain Previous selected indexes.(option)

 ## License